-A historical summary identifies when and where the important advances in the water industry took place so as to help recognise both the outstanding as well as the most representative surviving sites, and to locate potential significant sites.
+A historical summary identifies when and where the important advances in the water industry took place so as to help recognise both the outstanding as well as the most representative surviving sites - the unique but also the ubiquitous - and to locate potentially significant ones.

-Overall, in our view the water infrastructure from the pre-industrial period is comparatively well represented in the UNESCO list, compared with that of the modern water industry, despite its unarguable importance to human development discussed about.
+Overall, in our view the water infrastructure from the pre-industrial period is comparatively well represented in the UNESCO list, compared with that of the modern water industry, despite its unarguable importance to human development discussed above.
 A selection of outstanding networks or collections of integrated sites should be included to correct this imbalance.